NikolaosPapas/aisd-wde-4-the-box-model/README.md

 ## 5. **CSS Reset**

-Let's apply some CSS code to our body by removing default browser-specific styles, providing a consistent baseline for design
+Let's apply some CSS code to our body element, we do that by removing default browser-specific styles in turn  providing a consistent baseline for design.

 ```css
 body {